v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 with return code `0`.
 If you are looking for an easy reference for the ABI [bookmark this](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/constants/syscalls.md).
-Or if you're feeling masochistic you can rummage around in `/usr/include`.

 Let's take a look at `vuln()`:
 ```asm